 If you decide not to serve multiple ads, then you need to decide what brand gets to show on what keywords.
 One way to tackle deciphering keywords for each brand is to look at historical data and see which brand converted better for each keyword.

 If brand A is performing better than brands B, C, D, etc. on a particular keyword, be sure to give that keyword to brand A. Continue to do this with each brand in the market.
 The drawback to this is, if you are still your own competition (each brand competes with another) and you use modified broad or even phrase match keywords, your other brands may show in auction on a designated brand’s keywords.
 In this case, you would have to add negative keywords from the other brands to minimize overlap.

 Another way to prevent keyword overlap while maximizing your keyword coverage with phrase and broad or modified broad keywords it to layer audiences and/or other targeting into your search campaigns.
 This allows for multiple brands to target the same keywords, but only the brand most applicable to each audience (e.g. recent website visitors or current customers) will show.
+If a keyword is relevant but performs better in a different brand, you can use RLSA campaigns to continue advertising to someone who has already shown interest in your brand.
+This allows for targeted overlap based on user activity.
 If audiences are created at the MCC level, you can effectively negate audiences for the brands they don’t apply to as well, further cutting down on the cross-contamination concern.